Paulescu/crypto-sentiment-with-llms/README.md

 make run
 ```

-## Wanna learn more about LLMs and real-time ML?
+## Wanna build a real time ML system using LLMs?
 Join the Real-time ML adventure with me.

 No pre-recorded session.